What do you want to know?

 When can babies eat Mango?

 Babies can eat Mango from around 6 months when starting solids.
-Babies can eat mango from around 6 months when starting solids.
-Choose ripe mango that is soft and sweet.
-The flesh should give slightly when pressed.
+Babies can eat mango from around 6 months, once they're starting solids.
+Choose ripe mango that is soft and sweet — the flesh should give slightly when pressed; unripe mango is firm, sour, and harder to manage.
+Mango is high in fibre and natural sugars, which is great in moderation as part of a varied diet.

 Is Mango a choking hazard for babies?